digital-duck/st_rag_mcp/README.md

 ## What is [MCP](https://modelcontextprotocol.io/introduction)

-A protocol to provide context to LLM models
+MCP stands for Model Context protocol, it helps provide contexts to LLM model for tool-use.

 ![MCP Arch](./docs/mcp-arch.png)